ethanabrooks/dissertation/abstract.typ

 rapidly adapt to a novel task as input/target exemplars are fed into it.
-While in-context learning of this kind is not a new discovery, recent work has demonstrated the capacity of large "foundation" models to acquire this ability "for free,"" by training on large quantities of semi-supervised data, without the sophisticated (but often unstable) meta-objectives proposed by many earlier papers #cite(<finn2017model>)#cite(<stadie2018some>)#cite(<rakelly2019efficient>).
+While in-context learning of this kind is not a new discovery, recent work has demonstrated the capacity of large "foundation" models to acquire this ability "for free," by training on large quantities of semi-supervised data, without the sophisticated (but often unstable) meta-objectives proposed by many earlier papers #cite(<finn2017model>)#cite(<stadie2018some>)#cite(<rakelly2019efficient>).
 In this work we explore several algorithms which specialize in-context learning based on semi-supervised methods to the reinforcement learning (RL) setting.
 In